joshua-towney/puppy_love/README.md

 email: treats@yesplease.com
 password: give

+Alternatively, you can create your own login account.

 Only the user who created the entry will be able to edit or delete it.

 I would love to ba able to add a matching option to this in the future which can display 'It's a match!' with a picture of the two dogs if they liked each others profiles.